 Why is this case such an important precedent for Kardashian?
-Samsung never actually referenced Vanna White's name, and yet, the court found that it was enough for Samsung to have represented her overall image via the robot and the Wheel of Fortune reference.
-So, even though Kim's name was never used by Old Navy, she may still have a chance.
+Samsung depicted White as a robot and never actually referenced her name, and yet, the court found that it was enough for Samsung to have represented her overall image via the robot and the Wheel of Fortune reference.
+So, even though Kim’s name was never used by Old Navy, she may still have a chance.

 UPDATE (August 29, 2012): Following mediation, the two parties have settled their suit out of court.
 The terms of the settlement are confidential, but as THR notes, “the Old Navy commercial in question appears to have been taken down from YouTube, surviving only in all the news reports on the subject.”